voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/valid-annotation-format

 Description: Validates that all traceability annotations (`@story`, `@req`) follow the correct JSDoc or inline comment format.
-When run with `--fix`, the rule can automatically correct simple `@story` path suffix issues (for example, appending `.story.md` when the intended suffix is unambiguous).
+When run with `--fix`, the rule can automatically correct simple `@story` path suffix issues by appending or normalizing the `.story.md` suffix when it is safe and unambiguous to do so, in line with Story 008.0.
+More advanced behaviors—such as custom path normalization templates or fine-grained toggles to selectively enable/disable auto-fix for specific annotations—are not yet supported.

 Options: None
 Default Severity: `error`
 Example: